 How to Practice Acoustic Guitar Quietly

-This can be quite the challenge, especially when you really want to work on learning the guitar!
+This can be quite a challenge, especially when you really want to work on learning the guitar!
 But there are a few ways you can dampen the sound.

 - Lighter Strings